prebid/Prebid.js/dev-docs/publisher-api-reference.md

 {% endhighlight %}

-The bidder setting for AppNexus is saying: send 2 pairs of key value string targeting for every AppNexus bid and for every ad unit.
+The bidder setting for AppNexus is saying: send 2 pairs of key/value strings targeting for every AppNexus bid and for every ad unit.
 The 1st pair would be `apn_pbMg` => the value of `bidResponse.pbMg`.
 The 2nd pair would be `apn_adId` => the value of `bidResponse.adId`.
 You can find the documentation of bidResponse object [here](bidders.html).

-Now let's say you would like Criteo bid to always be send to the adServer, since Criteo isn't sending back a cpm, prebid.js can't order it among the other prebid partners.
+Now let's say you would like Criteo bids to always be sent to the adServer, since Criteo isn't sending back a cpm, prebid.js can't order it among the other prebid partners.
-You could define your own bidderSetting, only for criteo bidder, that would setup Criteo bid to always be send to the adserver and not be evaluate against other bids
+You could define your own bidderSetting, only for criteo bidder, that would setup Criteo bid to always be sent to the adserver and not be evaluated against other bids.

 {% highlight js %}